 All the essentials from food products to books on health care, to help manage your Diabetes

-Type 2 diabetes mellitus, also known as T2DM is a chronic metabolic disorder caused by high levels of blood sugar, due to the body’s inability to produce and utilize insulin in the peripheral organs (peripheral insulin resistance) and metabolize sugar.
-Apart from being called a disease of “impaired glucose metabolism”, it is also less commonly …
+Type 2 diabetes mellitus, also known as T2DM is a chronic metabolic disorder caused by high levels of blood sugar, due to the body’s inability to produce insulin (insulin deficiency) and that of the peripheral organs to respond appropriately to insulin (peripheral insulin resistance).
+Apart from being called a disease of “impaired glucose metabolism”, it is also …

 We talk a lot about how diabetes affects the integral organs of the body, a reason why this condition is called a silent killer.
 People who suffer from type II diabetes can live with the conditions for years before it comes to the fore.
 By the time one gets diagnosed with the same the damage …